tjmcnichols/hello-world/README.md

 # hello-world
-passionate about learning and am motivated by challenge
+passionate about learning and motivated by new challenges